-Imagine you had an accident in Barcelona, Spain – the accident was due to a slippery floor in the hotel accommodation which was arranged as part of your package.
-Spanish law is very different than English law and local safety standards can be far lower in Spain than the England, but such standards are considered totally acceptable in Spain.
+Imagine you had an accident in Barcelona, Spain.
+The accident was due to a slippery floor in the hotel accommodation, which was arranged as part of your package.
+Spanish law is very different than English law and local safety standards can be far lower in Spain than in England, but such standards are considered totally acceptable in Spain.

-Instead of contacting a foreign lawyer and making a personal injury claim against the hotel using Spanish law – you can simply claim against the tour operator in the UK being the business which arranged the accommodation as part of your package holiday.
+Instead of contacting a foreign lawyer and making a package holiday personal injury claim against the hotel using Spanish law – you can simply claim against the tour operator in the UK.
+The tour operator is considered the business which arranged the accommodation as part of your package holiday.

-Do you have protection if you purchased a package holiday from another European Union country?
+Do you have protection for a package holiday purchased in the European Union?

 European Law requires EU countries to put in place laws providing protection to consumers who purchased a package holiday.